A fun and upbeat movement-based group class on mini trampolines!

-The classes are following two research projects examining effectiveness of the class.
+The classes are following two research projects examining the effectiveness of the class.
 In the first pilot study conducting in Fall/Winter 2016, the findings suggested that group trampoline classes may be effective in improving motor difficulties of children with and without SPD.
 All children improved on the M-FUN gross motor subtest from pre-testing to post-posting.
-Also, trends showed that the majority of the children also improved in M-FUN fine motor and visual motor from pre-test to post-test.
+Also, trends showed that the majority of the children also improved in M-FUN fine motor and visual-motor from pre-test to post-test.
 There were noticeable changes in the children who attended the class that were not formally assessed as well, including improved self-confidence/self-esteem, increased interactions and socializations among the participants during class, and increased play ideas/themes created by the participants.

 What Parents Are Saying!

 I think her posture has improved the most out of all the changes I have seen, and it’s amazing how much that alone seems to have improved her regulation.
 This group has been magic for [my daughter].
 She developed a sense of belonging with other kids that I don’t believe she’s ever experienced before.
 It has boosted her confidence and independence so much more than I could have dreamed of.
 I’m so grateful that she had the opportunity to participate!”

 -Mom of a 4 year old daughter without a diagnosis

 “[My daughter’s] performance at school has been the steadiest it has been in a very long time.”

 - Mother of 10-year-old daughter with autism